adodrndarr/Food-Recipes__Frontend-SPA/README.md

 Link in the About section or --> https://recipe-bok-44b1d.web.app/

 <br /> <br />
+# A small Angular application for organizing and browsing through great recipes.

+<br /> <br />
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.

-A small Angular application for organizing and browsing through great recipes.

 ## Development server